code-and-effect/effective_addresses/README.md

 # Effective Addresses

 Provides helper methods for dealing with a has_many :addresses relationship as a single method.

-Such as @user.billing_address and @user.billing_address=
+Creates methods such as @user.billing_address and @user.billing_address=

 Includes full validations for addresses with multiple categories.

-Includes a formtastic & simpleform helper method to create/update the address of a parent object.
+Includes a Formtastic & SimpleForm helper method to create/update the address of a parent object.

 Uses the Carmen gem so when a Country is selected, an AJAX request populates the State/Province fields as appropriate.

 Rails 3.2.x and Rails 4 Support